moongraber/PythonProgramming.net-Website/README.md

 # PythonProgramming.net-Website

-The source code to the actual PythonProgramming.net website
+This is the source code to the actual PythonProgramming.net website.